myyrakle/clockpipe/docs/postgres/README.md

 - If a column is suddenly deleted, the values ​​in that column are inserted as default values.
 - If the accumulated WAL exceeds `max_slot_wal_keep_size`, `wal_status=lost` may occur and the CDC connection may be disconnected.
 In this case, you will need to remove and recreate the replication_slot, which will result in losing any previously accumulated CDC logs.

+## Caution
+- If a column is dropped from an existing table during synchronization, problems may occur.
+This is because pgoutput will contain the data at that point in time, without any information about the column.
+- If you set max_slot_wal_keep_size to -1, be careful about disk bloat.
+If replication isn't properly "advanced," data will continue to accumulate in the database.

 ---

 ## PostgreSQL Config